Ford Motor Company [F] Price Aside, F Fundamentals Booming Beyond Compare

 Turning to investigate this organization’s capital structure, Ford Motor Company [F] has generated a Total Debt to Total Equity ratio of 472.26.
 Similarly, its Total Debt to Total Capital is 82.53, while its Total Debt to Total Assets stands at 60.62.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 308.60, and its Long-Term Debt to Total Capital is 53.93.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 15.37 and its Total Debt to EBITDA Value is 17.18.
-The Enterprise Value to Sales for this firm is now 0.89, and its Total Debt to Enterprise Value stands at 0.98.
-Ford Motor Company [F] has a Price to Book Ratio of 1.14, a Price to Cash Flow Ratio of 2.11 and P/E Ratio of 187.02.
-These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.
+This company’s Enterprise Value to EBITDA is 15.65 and its Total Debt to EBITDA Value is 17.18.
+The Enterprise Value to Sales for this firm is now 0.94, and its Total Debt to Enterprise Value stands at 0.98.
+Ford Motor Company [F] has a Price to Book Ratio of 1.14, a Price to Cash Flow Ratio of 2.11.

 Conclusion: Is Ford Motor Company [F] a Reliable Buy?